aelanman/pyspherical/README.md

 # pyspherical

-`pyspherical` implements the fast spin-weighted spherical harmonic transform methods of McEwan and Wiaux (2011) [1], and evaluates Wigner little-d functions using the recursion relations of Trapani and Navaza (2006) [2].
+Implements the fast spin-weighted spherical harmonic transform methods of McEwan and Wiaux (2011) [1], and evaluates Wigner little-d functions using the recursion relations of Trapani and Navaza (2006) [2].
 Transforms are supported for any spherical sampling pattern with equally-spaced samples of azimuth at each latitude (iso-latitude sampling).
 Additional functions are provided to evaluate spin-weighted spherical harmonics at arbitrary positions.